MikeyBurkman/partymoji/README.md

 ### Develop it locally

 1. `yarn` to install dependencies
-2. `yarn start` to run a local debug version
+2. `yarn start` to run a local debug version at `http://localhost:3000/partymoji`
-3. `yarn build` to create a new prod build ,and store in the `docs` folder, so it can be run through GH Pages.
+3. `yarn test-prod` to run a prod build at `http://localhost:3000`